geudde/attic-chest/pages/03.season-2/16.meeting-28/08.epistle/docs.md

 And make (indeed what can she not)
 My verses seem to rival Scott

-&emsp;And oh Dear Maid, may we to day
+&emsp;And oh dear maid, may we to day
-Pursue that Bard’s enchanting Lay
+Pursue that bard’s enchanting lay
-In scenes of Death and Danger view
+In scenes of death and danger view
 Th’ undaunted chieftain Roderick Dhu
 This time may no domestic claims
-Force the[e] to quit the bold Fitz James
+Force thee to quit the bold Fitz James
-From Malcolm or from Douglass bear
+From Malcolm or from Douglas bear
 Or thee from either Ellen tear

 &emsp;And Mary may they Norman ne’er
 &emsp;See on your cheek “the starting tear
 &emsp;Speak woe he may not stop to cheer”

-Forced by the Fiery Cross, to leave
+Forced by the fiery cross, to leave
 His virgin bride alone to grieve
 No sorrows may my Mary know
 But those which from the story flow
-When mild Compassion drops the tear
+When mild compassion drops the tear
 O’er Blanche’s woes, or Duncan’s bier

 &emsp;May we admire, disguised unknown